 For the case of the company as given above, the purchase price of the asset is $800,000 on January 1, 2011.
-The useful life of the asset is 10 years and the company has the policy to depreciate all assets annually using the straight-line method of depreciation.
-So, the depreciation which will be charged every year will be calculated by dividing the purchase price of the asset with the useful life of the asset.
+The useful life of the asset is 10 years, and the company has the policy to depreciate all assets annually using the straight-line method of depreciation.
+So, we calculate the depreciation, which will be charged every year, by dividing the purchase price of the asset with the useful life of the asset.

 In order to calculate the net book value, accumulated depreciation charged till the financial year ending on December 1, 2018, will be calculated for the 8 years.

 So, the NBV of the asset at the end of the financial year 2018 that will be reported on the balance sheet of the company comes to $16,000.

 - The NBV of the company is the most used financial measure while valuing the companies and is measured for all the assets, whether they are tangible assets like building, plant & machinery, or intangible assets like a trademark, copyright, etc.

 - At the time of liquidation of the company, the valuation of the company is based on its NBV of the assets, and it is the main base for measuring assets value.